 Yes, the Hungarian army.
 One of the things you don’t always learn in history class (at least I never did) is that Hungary was a serious military power back in the day.

 That treaty lasted all of three months.
-After its conclusion (and the conclusion of another treaty with the Ottomans’ chief Anatolian rival, the Karamanids), Murad made the shocking decision to abdicate and pass the empire to his son, the 12 year old Mehmed II (who would one day be known as “Mehmed the Conqueror,” but we’re not there yet).
+After its conclusion (and the conclusion of another treaty with the Ottomans’ chief Anatolian rival, the Karamanids), Murad made the shocking decision to abdicate and pass the empire to his son, the 12 year old Mehmed II (who would one day be known as “Mehmed the Conqueror,” but we’re definitely not there yet).
 Let me stress that Murad wasn’t forced to abdicate; whether because he was tired of fighting/governing or wanted to ensure a smooth succession to Mehmed (or both), he gave up the throne of his own volition.
 For the Christians, this created both a risk (that the young new sultan might scrap the treaty in order to show his mettle to his skeptical army) and an opportunity (in that the Ottomans were suddenly being led by a child and might be really vulnerable to a serious offensive).
-So, a whole bunch of Christian kingdoms (so many that it’s sometimes referred to as a Crusade) including Poland, Hungary, the Holy Roman Empire, Prussia, Croatia, Bohemia, Lithuania, and what was left of Serbia, got together and, led by Hunyadi and King Władysław III of Poland, decided to scrap the treaty themselves and attack the Ottomans.
+So, a whole bunch of Christian kingdoms (so many that it’s sometimes referred to as a Crusade)–including Poland, Hungary, the Holy Roman Empire, Prussia, Croatia, Bohemia, Lithuania, and what was left of Serbia–got together and, led by Hunyadi and King Władysław III of Poland, decided to scrap the treaty themselves and attack the Ottomans.

-Unfortunately for the Christians, Mehmed recognized that he wasn’t ready for this kind of major war (and, more importantly, his army recognized that he wasn’t ready for it), and so he called his father out of his brief retirement to assume command of the army.
+Unfortunately for the Christians, Mehmed recognized that he wasn’t ready for this kind of major war (more importantly, his army recognized that he wasn’t ready for it), and so he called his father out of his brief retirement to assume command.
 This led to the Battle of Varna, in 1444, which might well have been won by the Christians if Hunyadi and Władysław had listened to their own advisers and relied on the laager to carry the day.
 They opted instead to attack the Ottoman line, and then Władysław went further and decided to lead a cavalry charge, without support, that got him killed and his Polish knights routed.
 Varna was a decisive Ottoman victory that smashed the “Crusade,” such as it was, to pieces.
 Unfortunately for Murad, who hadn’t even wanted command of the army again, he was forced to resume ruling the whole empire in 1446, when a potential Janissary revolt (possibly engineered by Grand Vizier Çandarlı Halil Paşa) threatened to violently unseat Mehmed.

 The 1448 Battle of Kosovo was Varna’s rematch.
 Hunyadi raised another army, though this time without all of his former Crusading allies.
 He did have some additional forces from nearby Wallachia, the home of the legendary Vlad Dracula (who at this point was not long removed from having been a hostage at the Ottoman court and was still the sultan’s vassal).
 Wallachia was ruled at that time by Hunyadi’s (then-)pal Vladislav II (d.
 1456).
 Together those forces crossed the Danube into Serbia in September 1448.
 Hunyadi’s first order of business was dealing with Đurađ Branković (d.
-1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the rump Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).
+1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).

 Hunyadi managed to get off the battlefield alive but was then snatched up by Branković.
 He’d kind of, ah, vowed to murder Branković after the latter refused to join his army, and I guess Branković didn’t take that vow in the good humor with which I’m sure it was made.
 After threatening to hand Hunyadi over to the Ottomans, Branković released him in exchange for a hefty ransom and the return of those territories he’d wanted in the first place.
 Hunyadi would bounce back, though, and he continued to defend Hungary from Ottoman aggression, even breaking Mehmed II’s siege of Belgrade in 1456 (he died shortly afterward).
 Murad turned his attention east, where he forced the Karamanids to stop being such pains in the imperial ass (the Karamanids would finally be dissolved in 1487, and the population of their principality forcibly dispersed throughout the rest of the empire).
-When he died in 1451, his son resumed the throne.
+When he died in 1451, his son resumed ruling on his own.
 Needless to say, things went better for Mehmed the second time around.